iwillspeak/feersum/docs/special-forms.md

 The expression `(lambda (b) (+ 1 2))` defines a procedure that takes a single argument and binds that to `b` in the lambda's environment.

+The expression `(labmda (c . d) (+ 1 2))` defines a procedure that takes a single argument and an optional number of following arguments.
+The first argument is bound to `c` in the lambda's environment and all remaining arguments are bound to a list `d` in the lambda's environment.

+### Implementation status

+Lambdas are not yet implemented

 ## Lexical Bindings